 5 credits (Previously GEOL 125.)
 Min.
-COMPASS pre-algebra 60, ASSET numerical skills 44, or MATH 081 or above.
+MMT Algebra Basics 75, ASSET numerical skills 44, or MATH 081 or above.

 Through field-based activities at a variety of locales, students will be introduced to the basic concepts of geology and/ or earth science.
 The curricula will be tailored to the specific locale that will be studied but will include basic techniques in geologic field studies.